Sector-F-Labs/ratatoskr/scripts/README.md

 ## Monitoring Messages

-Use the Redpanda Console UI to monitor Kafka topics instead of command-line scripts.
-The console provides a better interface for viewing message contents and topic activity.
+Use Kafka monitoring tools or web UIs to monitor Kafka topics instead of command-line scripts.
+Tools like Kafka UI, Kafdrop, or the command-line `kafka-console-consumer` provide interfaces for viewing message contents and topic activity.

 ## Making Scripts Executable